ggangliu/Dos2unix-script/README.md

-# Dos2unix-script using to automatically converting the format of file from windos to unix
+# Dos2unix-script using to automatic converting the format of file from windos to unix

 ## How to use?